Belmont (Vic.)

 Belmont has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 28 projects likely impacting the area.
-Key projects include Wandana Estate, Coles Belmont Redevelopment, 29 Evans Street Townhouses, and 5-7 Church Street Townhouses.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 28 projects that may impact this region.
+Notable ones include Wandana Estate, Coles Belmont Redevelopment, 29 Evans Street Townhouses, and 5-7 Church Street Townhouses.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.